 My best friend is a teacher and she keeps me updated every year on the gifts that she receives from her students for holidays and the end of the year.
 Some of the gifts that she receives end up donated or re-gifted because they just don’t fit with her needs/wants or it’s just “someone else’s junk.”
-So today I’m sharing what the perfect teacher gifts (approved by a teacher) with free printables really are.
+So today I’m sharing these Free Printable Teacher Appreciation Gift Note Cards.

 Let’s be real here – your kid’s teacher does not want a puppy calendar, a dish towel with a stain on it, or questionable baked goods (my friend has told me about receiving worse things, lol).
 We’ve always kept it safe by including a gift card (maybe to a place with happy hour, haha) and a small sentimental gift.
 We realize how hard these teachers work and having to put up with my kid alone all day deserves a thoughtful thank you gift.